kuhchung/kuhchung.github.io/pages/hunters-notes/Deviljho.md

 Pitfall when raged so everyone can pile damage onto the belly.

-If Jho eats a spiked meat and suffers the status effect, after he breaks free, it is a guaranteed rage.
+If unraged Jho eats a spiked meat and suffers the status effect, after he breaks free, it is a guaranteed rage.

 Put the pitfall trap at a sleeping Jho's chin so that he can wake up, rage, then fall into the pit.
 DO NOT PIT HIM UNRAGED.